sjuvekar/System-Design-Case-Studies/studies/url_shortening.md

 3. ~10TB of storage over five years

 ## Abstract Architecture
-Abstract Architecture has three layers
+Abstract Architecture has two layers

 1. Application Layer:
   * Shortening Service: Get the URL request from the user and shorten
   * Redirection Service: Get a shortened URL and redirect it to the original URL